kleinerman/dobie/docs/front_end_specs.rst

-If all the events from an entire organization is need, an organization should be selected in the organization window and the word "ALL" in the person window.
+If all the events from an entire zone is need, a zone should be selected in the zone window and the word "ALL" in the passage window too.
 The following REST method shoud be sent to the server:

 **Method:** GET